ArthurLABE/Documentation-Stage-ISIR-/README.md

-# Documentation Stage ISIR on LeKiwi Robot
+# ISIR Internship on LeKiwi Robot

 <br>
 Description of our progression to train the robot LeKiwi.
 The goal is to make it take a box and place it in another location all by itself after the fine-tuning based on our own dataset.